Improving Planning with Large Language Models: A Modular Agentic Architecture: Experiments

 \subsection{Tasks}

-\textbf{Graph Traversal.} We performed controlled experiments on two multi-step planning tasks based on graph traversal using the CogEval protocol~\citep{momennejad2023evaluating}.
+\textbf{Graph Traversal.} We performed experiments on four multi-step planning tasks based on graph traversal using the CogEval protocol~\citep{momennejad2023evaluating}.
 Natural language descriptions of a graph are provided with each node assigned to a room (e.g., `room 4 is connected to room 7').
-We focused on a particular type of graph (Figure~\ref{graph_traversal_task}) with community structure \citep{schapiro2013neural} previously found to be challenging for a wide variety of LLMs.
-The first task, Valuepath, involves finding the shortest path from a given room that results in the largest reward possible.
-A smaller reward and a larger reward are located at two different positions in the graph.
-We fixed the two reward locations, and created 13 problems based on different starting locations.
-The second task, Steppath, involves finding the shortest path between a pair of nodes.
-We evaluated problems with an optimal shortest path of 2, 3, or 4 steps.
-We generated 20 problems for each of these conditions by sampling different starting and target locations.

-\textbf{Tower of Hanoi.} We also investigated a classic multi-step planning task called the Tower of Hanoi (ToH) (Figure~\ref{ToH_task}).
-In the original formulation, there are three pegs and a set of disks of different sizes.
-The disks are stacked in order of decreasing size on the leftmost peg.
-The goal is to move all disks to the rightmost peg, such that the disks are stacked in order of decreasing size.
-There are a couple of rules that determine which moves are considered valid.
-First, a disk can only be moved if it is at the top of its stack.
-Second, a disk can only be moved to the top of another stack if it is smaller than the disks in that stack (or if the peg is empty).
-More complex versions of the task can be created by using a larger number of disks.
+The tasks included Valuepath, involving finding the shortest path between a given room and the largest of two possible rewards (but without going through the room with the smaller reward); Steppath, involving finding the shortest path between two rooms; Detour, in which the Valuepath task is first described, after which an edge is subsequently removed from the graph; and Reward Revaluation, in which the Valuepath task is first described, and the value associated with two reward locations is subsequently changed.
+Please see Section~\ref{additional_task_descriptions} in the Appendix for more details.